 If you see an error message that says “Print Job Stuck on Queue,” then it is possible that the print spooler service is not running and the operation could not be completed.
 HP Printer Spooler Errors generally occur when a user is trying to uninstall or reinstall the printer driver.
 These errors can also occur when you trying to print a document or access the printer properties.
 This blog will give you a brief overview of the steps you need to follow to fix common HP Printer Spooler Errors so that you can carry on with your printing tasks.
 Since the steps can be a little technical you should call the HP printer phone number and speak to an expert before you attempt to fix the spooler error.

-Steps to fix HP Printer Spooler Errors
+Process to fix HP Printer Spooler Errors

 Spooler error occurs because of a technical issue with the SPOOL.SVC operating system.
 In simple terms, this is the software that carries files through the operating system for printing.
 The SPOOL.SVC operating system needs to be active for you to be able to print or access the functions on your HP Printer.